sidarth16/DeterAgent/README.md

 # DeterAgent 🛡️
 ### Trust Firewall & Execution Layer for Autonomous AI Agents

-> No agent intent gets executed blindly.
-Not on our watch.
+> No verification.
+No execution
+> Only trusted actions reach the chain

 ## The Problem